Running a usability test without reviewing and analyzing videos and sharing the results with other stakeholders has no value.

-After you have added the annotations, it is helpful to categorize these annotations.
+After you have added annotations, it is helpful to categorize them.
 You can do that by hovering over each annotation under the tasks section.
-You will get a little menu with the four types of annotations.
-You just click on the one you need, and the annotation will be tagged.
+You will get a menu with the four types of annotations.
+Just click on the one you need, and the annotation will be tagged.

-After you have added and tagged the annotations, you may export them either to Excel format or Plain text format in order to embed in your reports.
+After you have added and tagged the annotations, you may export them to either Excel or plain text format in order to embed in your reports.

-You will get a table that will include all the session data (timings, ratings) along with your annotations.
-Each line will also have a link that will point to the exact point on the video!
+You will get a table that contains all session data (including times and ratings) along with your annotations.
+Each line will also have a link that points to the exact point in the video!

 Adding annotations to highlights videos

 We have tried to make the analysis process as hassle-free as possible.
-We'll be glad to get your comments on how we could improve it further.
+We would be glad to hear your comments on how we could improve it further.
 Just send us your thoughts via the contact form.